Ecommerce Profit Margins: Benchmarks and How to Improve

 Margins decide who survives.

-An ecommerce profit margin is the percentage of revenue that remains after subtracting all costs — including COGS, shipping, marketing, platform fees, and overhead.
-The average ecommerce net profit margin sits between 5-10% according to NYU Stern's 2025 industry data, though top-performing Shopify stores in WebMedic's portfolio hit 15-22%.
+An ecommerce profit margin is the percentage of revenue that remains after subtracting all costs (COGS, shipping, marketing, platform fees, and overhead).
+The average ecommerce net profit margin is 5-6% for retail categories in NYU Stern's January 2026 dataset, though top-performing Shopify stores in WebMedic's portfolio hit 15-22%.

 Three types of profit margin matter in ecommerce.
 Confusing them is the fastest way to make bad decisions.